kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 A dataset initially considered core might be demoted if it no longer meets the required standards.

 1. The demotion process will be initiated by someone from the TSC.
-2. A core dataset requires 1/2 approval from the TSC to be demoted to the experimental datasets space.
+2. A core dataset requires 1/2 approval from the TSC maintainers to be demoted to the experimental datasets space.

 ## Your first contribution